At a Glance

 ✨Prepare for Common Sales Questions

-Expect questions related to sales techniques, handling objections, and building client relationships.
-Practise your responses to these common scenarios to demonstrate your understanding of the sales process.
+Expect questions related to sales techniques, handling objections, and building relationships.
+Practise your responses to these common scenarios so you can demonstrate your understanding of the sales process.

 ✨Show Enthusiasm and Passion